wunused/site/content/resources/index.md

 here.

 ## Binary Reverse Engineering and Exploitation

-Binary reverse engineering and binary exploitation are two fundamental skills tested by CTF competitions.

 [*Hacking: The Art of Exploitation*, by Jon Erickson](https://www.amazon.com/Hacking-Art-Exploitation-Jon-Erickson/dp/1593271441)
 : An introductory book with practical (but dated) examples for learning binary